What So Not: 2018–2020: Not All the Beautiful Things

 On 31 January 2018, What So Not announced the arrival of his debut album titled Not All the Beautiful Things which was released on 9 March 2018.
 The album featured collaborations with several artists, including Skrillex, Slumberjack, San Holo, and American rock band Toto.
 Together with the announcement, he released lead album single "Stuck In Orbit" which was co-produced with Jono Ma from Australian psychedelic dance band Jagwar Ma.
 What So Not released a third album single titled "Beautiful", a collaboration with Swedish singer/songwriter Winona Oak, on 27 February 2018 and announced a national Australia tour for his "Beautiful Things' World Tour" where he visited cities Perth, Adelaide, Melbourne, Sydney and Brisbane in June 2018.

 What So Not's first single of 2019, "We Can Be Friends" featuring American singer Herizen, was released on 22 January 2019.
 He previously met the singer at a songwriting workshop in Nicaragua, while citing American record producer and rapper J Dilla as the track's main inspiration.

 On 6 February 2020, What So Not announced he was "taking a break", stating "I want to pull myself out of the 'routine' of it all and make sure everything I do is 110%." followed by radio silence on his social media.

-2021–present: Anomaly
+2021–present: Anomaly and Motions

 On 8 January 2021, What So Not returned from hiatus with a remix for Run The Jewels featuring Pharrell Williams and Zack de la Rocha stating "I was honored to get the nod to put this record out, not only with RTJ, but also my childhood heroes Zack and Pharrell."

-In April 2021 What So Not announced a "new era" and subsequently release of "The Change" featuring DMA's.
-NME said "The track channels the Manchester influences of DMA’S 2020 record ‘The Glow’, but flips the balance of rock and dance to the latter, aping an Underworld-style rave."
+In April 2021, What So Not announced a "new era" and subsequently release of "The Change" featuring DMA's.
+NME said "The track channels the Manchester influences of DMA'S 2020 record 'The Glow', but flips the balance of rock and dance to the latter, aping an Underworld-style rave."

+On 16 August 2024, Motions was released, collaborating with artists including Lucy Lucy, MNDR, IMANU, Habstrakt, and Maiah Manser across the four-track EP.